+- a financial report

-- · a financial report, and - a director's report
+- a director's report, and

+- · depending on whether the CLG meets certain reporting thresholds, a sustainability report

 The reporting obligations vary depending on whether the company is a 'small CLG' or a 'CLG.'

 Whether a company is a small CLG will depend on their revenue in a particular financial year.